 Simply joining your work colleagues and being part of a team united in completing the marathon challenge is an excellent motivator.
 A running club offers a great way to hook up with other runners to go on a group run.
 A running club is also a great way to find running partners that you can meet up with outside of club sessions.
 This can be particularly useful for women for whom running safety becomes a factor.
 Ultimately, you make new friends, train regularly, find variety, and become more knowledgeable in the running.
 Some famous running clubs in Singapore

 adidas Runners Singapore

 - TO BREAK RECORD(S)

-You don’t have to be Paula Radcliffe or Haile Gebrselassie: there are lots of running records that can be broken during a marathon – you just have to think laterally.
-You could be the fastest person dressed as a clown, you could run the marathon on stilts, or you could run the race with a milk bottle your head or run backwards.
+You don’t have to be Paula Radcliffe or Haile Gebrselassie: many running records can be broken during a marathon – you just have to think laterally.
+You could be the fastest person dressed as a clown, running the marathon on stilts, running the race with a milk bottle on your head, or running backward.
 All these records are broken more times than world records themselves.
-The best record to break is your own personal record, running better than you did in your previous run.
+The best record to break is your personal record, running better than you did in your previous run.